PeteHaitch/phd_thesis/markdown/paper_reviews.md

 The code is written in Matlab and available from [https://github.com/tknijnen/msr/](https://github.com/tknijnen/msr/).
 It includes a runtime environment that allows users who don't have Matlab installed to run the `MSR` software.

+## \citet{Hovestadt:2014fm}

+\citeauthor{Hovestadt:2014fm} performed WGBS on 34 human and five murine medulloblastoma tumors, and eight human and three murine normals.
+They are interested in integrating DNA methylation with other measures, such as RNA expression and histone modifications.
+Much of the analysis of the WGBS data is "novel", and is based on binning and thresholding.
+To identify sub-group-specific differential methylation they do the following:

+> For all patterns described earlier, the average methylation level per gene and sample was calculated for the entire WGBS cohort.
+Analysis of variance was used to determine genes differentially methylated between all four medulloblastoma subgroups and combined controls (adjusted P value , 0.001).
+The Benjamini–Hochberg procedure was used to adjust for multiple testing.
+Subgroup-specific differentially methylated genes were determined by applying a post-hoc test on genes previously determined as being differentially methylated.
+(R package: `multcomp`, functions: `mcp` and `glht`).
+Individual medulloblastoma subgroups were required to be significant against all other subgroups combined, and against control samples separately (P value , 0.001; in essence eight comparisons were made).
+This testing procedure was deemed appropriate because of large sample sizes and continuous methylation levels resulting of averaging of multiple CpGs.